BigQuery Security – IAM, Encryption & Row-Level

 BigQuery Encryption

-• By default, Google uses the Default Encryption at Rest and manages the key encryption keys used for data protection.
+• By default, Google uses Google default encryption at rest and manages the key encryption keys used for data protection.

-• Cloud Data Loss Prevention (Cloud DLP) can be used to scan the BigQuery tables and to protect sensitive data and meet compliance requirements.
+• Sensitive Data Protection (formerly Cloud Data Loss Prevention / Cloud DLP) can be used to scan BigQuery tables and to protect sensitive data and meet compliance requirements.

 BigQuery IAM Roles

-• primitive roles act at the project level
+• Basic roles act at the project level.

 • Viewer